Counted among the Seven Wonders of the World, the Colosseum Amphitheatre is Rome’s most popular tourist attraction.

 If anywhere in the world, regardless of the crime, a person gets their death sentence overturned or if they are released, the color of the lights at the Colosseum is turned from white to gold.

-This color change also takes place when any other country abolishes the death penalty.
+This color change also occurs when any other country abolishes the death penalty.

-Ironically, the monument that saw brutality and death for centuries now stands for something that’s a complete opposite.
+Ironically, the monument that saw brutality and death for centuries now stands for something that’s the complete opposite.

-Visiting the Colosseum can be a very overwhelming experience, especially if you’re aware of its cultural rich history.
+Visiting the Colosseum can be a very overwhelming experience, especially if you know its rich cultural history.

-Make the best of it and make sure you’re getting the complete experience because every little thing counts as a memory.
+Make the best of it and ensure you get the complete experience because every little thing counts as a memory.